simonmuehling/educafric-app/replit.md

 ## Overview

-Educafric is a comprehensive African educational technology platform designed to provide a complete digital learning ecosystem for schools, teachers, parents, and students.
-It aims to address critical educational needs in Africa by offering a robust, bilingual (French/English), mobile-first solution.
-Key capabilities include integrated academic management, communication tools, and financial features tailored for the African market, such as SMS/WhatsApp communication and localized payment options.
-The project envisions significant market potential by offering substantial cost savings for schools, high ROI for all stakeholders, and improved educational outcomes, aligning with UN Sustainable Development Goals for education.
+Educafric is a comprehensive African educational technology platform providing a complete digital learning ecosystem for schools, teachers, parents, and students.
+It offers a robust, bilingual (French/English), mobile-first solution with integrated academic management, communication tools, and financial features tailored for the African market, such as SMS/WhatsApp communication and localized payment options.
+The project aims to offer significant cost savings for schools, high ROI for all stakeholders, and improved educational outcomes, aligning with UN Sustainable Development Goals for education.

 ## User Preferences